Karmantrex/Useful_scripts/Readme.md

 To use the timezone_enforcer.

-Make sure to turn of the all the feature in Date & Time.
-> Set date and time Automatically
+Make sure to turn of the all the feature in Date & Time in Mac setting Set date and time Automatically
-> 24 Hour time
+ 24 Hour time
-> Set time zone automatically using your current location
+ Set time zone automatically using your current location